GMTC 2023 will begin on SATURDAY JUNE 17 and end on THURSDAY JUNE 22

 Support Staff

-We also offer a limited children’s program with trusted GMC staff during the morning presentations.
+We also offer a limited children’s program with trusted staff during the morning presentations.

 Jessica is a NJ certified teacher who taught in bilingual public preschool programs in both New Brunswick and Trenton before opening up my state licensed home daycare for 12 years.
 Now, she works as an early childhood educator in a Preschool through 12th grade private, progressive, Reggio Emilia inspired, outdoor school.
 She is also an advocate for nature play & playschools, a founding board member or the Eastern Region Association of Forest and Nature Schools (ERAFANS), professional development consultant, former Brick board of education member, environmentalist, avid reader, and beginner ukulele player.